dpinney/gridlabSublime/readme.md

 A package for adding (1) a build system to run .glm files inside sublime text via Ctrl+B and (2) syntax highlighting.

-Manual Install
+Installation
 ===

-Put all these files inside a folder named "Gridlab" inside your Sublime packages folder (open it via the Sublime menu at Preferences > Browse Packages...).
+Available in the sublime [package manager](https://packagecontrol.io).

-Available in the sublime package manager soon.
+Othwerise, put all these files inside a folder named "Gridlab" inside your Sublime packages folder (open it via the Sublime menu at Preferences > Browse Packages...).

 Obligatory Screenshot
 ===